 CEAC is a technical advisory council consisting of a representative sample of end user members from one of the Common Europe organisations.
 It is used as a forum for a dialogue with IBM on strategic and long term issues.

 As with almost every company in the world IBM has a limited R & D budget and it wants to ensure that it invests these funds in areas that its customers want.
 CEAC has been established to help them find the optimum balance between customer Enhancements and its business investment.
-Through CEAC, Common Europe members have a direct link to IBM and the ability to get their voice heard with regards to new request for enhancements and needs for the IBM i platform.
+Through CEAC, Common Europe members have a direct link to IBM and the ability to get their voice heard with regards to new Ideas (ex request for enhancements) and needs for the IBM i platform.
 They will also receive advanced insight into the future direction of the platform and find out about new functions, technologies and directions for the platform before they are publicly announced.

 CEAC members are IT professionals with extensive IBM i experience, visionary ideas and business knowledge from a wide range of business sectors.
 Their main task is to give IBM open, honest and constructive feedback on strategic directions, feature set, current shortfalls and potential enhancements for the IBM i platform.
-In addition they agree to actively seek out and gather new requests for enhancements for IBM i from COMMON Europe members (usually in their own local geography) and present these through monthly conference calls and face-to-face (F2F) meetings.
+In addition they agree to actively seek out and gather new Ideas for IBM i from COMMON Europe members (usually in their own local geography) and present these through monthly conference calls and face-to-face (F2F) meetings.

 To be a member of CEAC you need to be member of one of the Common Europe country organisations.
 It is required that all members are able to speak and write in English.
 Members are encouraged to stay for a minimum of 3-5 years, so as to be able to learn, participate and see results.
 CEAC aims to be a group of about 15 members, the majority of who work in customer sites, rather than IBM Business Partners (BP) or Independent Software Vendors (ISV).
 Any new applicant can apply for CEAC membership through their countries organization or be recommended by a current CEAC member.
 All members of CEAC have to sign a None Disclosure Agreement (NDA) with IBM to be able to get the strategic information from IBM, open answers and discussions regarding enhancements.
 Any member that repeatedly fails to attend face to face meetings or monthly conference calls may be released from membership.